ReadableLabs/readable-vscode/README.md

 ## Known Issues

-When pressing space after typing //, you do not get a comment suggestion.
-The way VSCode handles intellisense is the reason this happens.
+- If you type anything after pressing "/\*\*" to start a docstring comment, you will not get a docstring suggestion

 ## Release Notes

-## [1.2.8]
+## [1.4.0]

-- Made comment suggestions faster
+- Added ability for more precise completions (complete after specific words)

 ### Contact